-Harpist Louise Thomson looks forward to her upcoming performance in collaboration with Polly Ives at St David’s Hall, Cardiff, as part of the World Harp Congress 2020.
-At the time of writing, the WHC hopes that all events will still go ahead (Covid-19).
+Harpist Louise Thomson looks forward to her performance in collaboration with presenter Polly Ives on 26 July at St David’s Hall, Cardiff, as part of the World Harp Congress 2022.

 A majestic Czech river, a throng of mischievous elves, an epic rowing journey, and several vividly-depicted insects